translation-nyc/nyc-translation-app/README.md

 6. Run `pnpm install` to install the dependencies

 ## Running the app

-1. Run `pnpm run dev` to start the app
+1. Run `pnpm dev` to start the app
 2. Open the app in your browser at http://localhost:5173

 ## Backend sandbox setup